amandeepmittal/tbrlist-amplify/README.md

 React Native, Expo, AWS Amplify, AppAsync TBR LIST app

+You can find the complete tutorial for this demo at [this link](https://pusher.com/tutorials/serverless-react-native-aws-amplify).

 ## Pre-requisites

 You are going to need the following installed on your local dev machine in order to follow this tutorial.